 • Melis Sulos (History) contributed a chapter, “Performance as Politics of Westernization in the Late Ottoman World,” in Celebration, Entertainment and Theatre in the Ottoman World, edited by Suraiya Faroqhi and Arzu Ozturkmen (2014).
 She also presented two paper: “War, Orphans and Military Education in the Late Ottoman Empire” at Kemerburgaz University; and “Representing and Legitimizing the Revolution of 1908 via Public Stages: The Invention the Milli Facia genre,” at the 4th World Congress for Middle East Studies (2014), organized in the Middle East Technical University, Ankara, Turkey.

-• Brittany Haynes (2014) will pursue a Ph.D. in Middle Eastern Studies at the University of Arizona, Tucson.
+• Brittany Haynes (2014) will pursue a Ph.D. in History and Middle Eastern Studies at New York University.

 • Avishan Bodjnoud (2013) moved to a new job at the UN (New York) as Research Officer for the Policy and Best Practices section of Department of Peacekeeping Operations.
 Her MA in Middle Eastern studies was imperative for this position.

-• Jenna Daley (2014) will be working as an English teacher and tutor with AMIDEAST in Rabat, Morocco starting in October 2014.
+• Jenna Daley (2014) is working as an English teacher and tutor with AMIDEAST in Rabat, Morocco since October 2014.
 AMIDEAST is an American non-profit that engages with and promotes inter-cultural exchange between the United States and the Middle East in the form of study abroad and English teaching programs and by hosting Fulbright scholars and teachers.

 • Ian VanderMeulen was the 2014 Outstanding Student of the Master’s Program in Middle Eastern Studies.
-In Fall 2014, he will start a Ph.D.
+In Fall 2014, he started a Ph.D.
 Program in Anthropology at New York University.

 • Justin Tessier is now employed by the Alumni Relations Office, American University of Beirut in NYC.